-The JDogg Scholarship Fund would like to thank photographer Jerry Gay and the Ballard News-Tribune (Ken Robinson, managing editor, Zachariah Bryan, writer).
-For more information about Vann and the scholarship, see Through scholarship, Ballard High film student helps carry on legacy.
+The JDogg Scholarship Fund would like to thank photographer Jerry Gay and the Ballard News-Tribune (Ken Robinson, managing editor, Zachariah Bryan and Peggy Sturdivant, writers).

 This would not have been possible without ALL of you and your hard work and dedication!!!